Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/virtual-mouse-ui-cursor-control.md

+---
+uid: input-system-virtual-mouse
+---

-# Virtual Mouse for UI cursor control
+# Use a Virtual Mouse for UI cursor control

 Use a virtual mouse to allow gamepads and joysticks to control pointer inputs.